nus-cs2103-AY2021S1/tp/docs/team/hjl99.md

 ##### Filter Recipes

-The user can filter recipes with keywords in search fields 'Ingredients', 'Name' and 'Tag'.
+The user can filter recipes with keywords in search fields 'ingredient', 'name' and 'tag'.

 ##### Filter Ingredients

-The user can filter ingredients with keywords in search fields 'Expiry Date', 'Name' and 'Tag'.
+The user can filter ingredients with keywords in search fields 'expiry' (expiry date), 'name' and 'tag'.

 ### Other Contributions